nightwatchjs/nightwatch-docs/guide/configuration/browser-stack-settings.md

 ---
-title: Browserstack Settings
+title: BrowserStack Settings
-description: Learn how to configure Browserstack settings in Nightwatch
+description: Learn how to configure BrowserStack settings in Nightwatch
 ---

-<div class="page-header"><h1>Browserstack Settings</h1></div>
+<div class="page-header"><h1>BrowserStack Settings</h1></div>

-[Browserstack][1] is one of the most popular cloud testing platforms.
+[BrowserStack][1] is one of the most popular cloud testing platforms.
 Using it with Nightwatch is very straightforward and there is configuration in the auto-generated `nightwatch.conf.js` file.

 Once you have an account, you can set the following environment variables.
 [Dotenv][2] files are also supported by Nightwatch.
 - `BROWSERSTACK_USERNAME`